kamina95/TestGenAI-server/assistant_instructions/Fixed_OpenAI_Assistant_Error_Analysis_Guidelines.md

 - Analyze the error message to identify the failure cause.

 ### Fixes
-- Provide fixes for the error.
-This may involve:
+- Fix the Java code to resolve the error.
+- Ensure the code modifications are minimal and focused on resolving the error.
+- Maintain the original code structure and logic as much as possible.
-  - Adjustments to the test cases.
+- Do not provide any feedback, suggestions, or comments on the provided code outside of the test cases.
-  - Modifications to the code being tested.

 ### Submission
 - Submit the modified Java code or test cases to resolve the error.

-### Naming Conventions
-- For test case modifications, indicate parts that have been changed.
-- For code modifications, clearly outline the changes.

 ### Restrictions
-- Do not provide any feedback, suggestions, or comments on the provided code outside of the test cases.
+- Do not provide any feedback, suggestions, or comments just return the code fixed.
-- Your primary output should be the test code itself, without additional commentary or explanation.
+- Your primary output should be the test fixed code itself, without additional commentary or explanation.

 ## Goal